Download the full PDF for Utah

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Utah remained unchanged at 67.6 percent in September.
+The labor force participation rate in Utah fell to 67.5 percent in January from 67.7 percent in the prior month.

-The 10-year high for the labor force participation rate in Utah was 69.3 percent occurring in September 2023, and the 10-year low was 67.5 percent in April 2020.
+The 10-year high for the labor force participation rate in Utah was 69.2 percent occurring in March 2023, and the 10-year low was 67.5 percent occurring in April 2020.